hanyslmm/arabic-hall-booking-system-21/SYSTEMATIC_DEVELOPMENT_METHODOLOGY.md

 ### PHASE 3: EXPERT PERSPECTIVES

-Apply these expert lenses to every task:
+Apply these expert lenses (hats) to every task as needed:

 #### 🎯 **Full-Stack Expert**